-The cumulative total of funds received by us as of the date of this prospectus is \$14,764,000.
-This amount includes \$4,636,000 that we received since September 30, 2003 upon the exercise of 1,159,000 of our outstanding warrants.
-As a result, it is likely that the first lump sum license fee referred to above will become payable to Novogen upon consummation of this offering.
+The cumulative total of funds received by us as of the date of this prospectus is \$20,184,000.
+This amount includes \$10,056,000 that we received since September 30, 2003 upon the exercise of 2,514,000 of our then outstanding warrants.
+As a result, the first lump sum license fee referred to above will become payable to Novogen upon consummation of this offering.
+We intend to pay the first lump sum license fee with the net proceeds of this offering and with existing cash resources.